 Next, take a big handful of mint leaves and lightly muddle them in the pitcher, just enough to bring out their flavor but not enough to make them bitter.
-A simple press and a turn or two is enough.
+A simple press and a turn or two are enough.

-Give everything a stir and add some ice to the pitcher.
+Give everything a stir, and add some ice to the pitcher.
 Then add the soda water.

 by Tricia Conover

 “Can also make a big pitcher!
 Everyone will want more!”

 Combine the wine and liquors.
 Place mint leaves at the bottom of each glass, and add a few berries and one orange slice.
 Fill glasses half full.
 Before serving, top off with sparkling wine.

 “It’s a lighter version of a pina colada.
 There aren’t exact measurements as a group of friends, and I just made up drinks for fun after a round of golf.”

 Coconut Flavored Rum